c4arl0s/13Plumbing/README.md

 0caa26d27ad464ac2dc6e90741cc5d06020def9e
 ```

-You can examine your new snapshot with **git ls-tree**.
+You can examine your new snapshot with git ls-tree.
 Keep in mind that the only new blobs created for this commit were index.html and news-4.html.
 The rest of the three contains references to existing blobs.

 ```console
 Fri Jul 24 ~/iOS/RysGitTutorialRepository